JakeBoggs/JakeBoggs.github.io/content/posts/gpt-4o-model-architecture.md

    The base model generates scripts that simulate real-time interactions, including dialogue between users and the assistant, along with actions like "Begin transcribing what I'm saying" or "Describe what is happening in these images".
 This leverages the model's text and image generation capabilities to create scripts similar to what you might see in a TV show, along with supplemental images.
 Portions of the scripts are then converted to audio using an existing text-to-speech model.

 2. **Real-time Processing Simulation**:
    The synthetic data is processed to simulate real-time inputs, with text, audio, and image inputs interleaved to mimic real-world scenarios.
+A system prompt is added with audio tokens from the target speaker to select a voice for the model.

 3. **Final Integrated Training**:
    GPT-4o undergoes a final round of training on this synthetic real-time multimodal data, enhancing its ability to seamlessly integrate and respond to text, image, and audio inputs as they arrive, mimicking real-time interaction scenarios.